wusai2333/trib/doc/lab1.md

 }
 ```

+The `Storage` interface glues these two interfaces together, and also includes
-And finally we put it together, and add an auto-incrementing clock service:
+an auto-incrementing clock feature:

 ```
 type Storage interface {
-	// Returns an auto-incrementing clock, the returned value
+    // Returns the value of an auto-incrementing clock.
+The return value will be
-	// will be no smaller than atLeast, and it will be
-	// strictly larger than the value returned last time,
+    // no smaller than atLeast, and it will be strictly larger than the value
-	// unless it was math.MaxUint64.
+    // returned last time the function was called, unless it was math.MaxUint64.
 	Clock(atLeast uint64, ret *uint64) error

 	KeyString